 WHAT CAUSES CKD?

-The three top causes of end stage kidney disease in Australia are6:
+The three top causes of end stage kidney disease in Australia in 2012 are6:

 WHY WORRY ABOUT CKD?